drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

 ScSplit Summary
 ^^^^^^^^^^^^^^^
-We have provided a script that will provide a summary of the number of droplets classified as doublets, ambiguous and assigned to each cluster by scSplit_.
+We have provided a script that will provide a summary of the number of droplets classified as doublets, ambiguous and assigned to each cluster by ScSplit_.
 You can run this to get a fast and easy summary of your results.
-Just pass the scSplit_ result file:
+Just pass the ScSplit_ result file:

 .. code-block:: bash